hunterjackson/docs/source/hazelcast.rst

     #Insert mode, select all fields from topicA and write to tableA
     INSERT INTO tableA SELECT * FROM topicA

-    #Insert mode, select 3 fields and rename from topicB and write to tableB, store as serialized avro encoded byte arrays, write in batches of 100
+    #Insert mode, select 3 fields and rename from topicB and write to tableB, store as serialized avro encoded byte arrays
-    INSERT INTO tableB SELECT x AS a, y AS b and z AS c FROM topicB WITHFORMAT avro STOREAS RING_BUFFER BATCH 100
+    INSERT INTO tableB SELECT x AS a, y AS b and z AS c FROM topicB WITHFORMAT avro STOREAS RING_BUFFER

 This is set in the ``connect.hazelcast.sink.kcql`` option.